-Nondiversification - As a nondiversified fund, the fund has the ability to invest a larger percentage of its assets in the securities of a smaller number of issuers than a diversified fund.
-As a result, poor performance by a single issuer could adversely affect fund performance more than if the fund were invested in a larger number of issuers.
-The fund's share price can be expected to fluctuate more than might be the case if the fund were more broadly diversified.
+Nondiversification - As a nondiversified fund, the fund may invest a greater percentage of its assets in fewer issuers than a diversified fund.
+A fund that invests in a relatively smaller number of issuers is more susceptible to risks associated with a single economic, political, geographic or regulatory occurrence than a diversified fund might be.
+In addition, poor performance by a single issuer could adversely affect fund performance more than if the fund were invested in a larger number of issuers.
+The value of the fund's shares can be expected to fluctuate more than might be the case if the fund were more broadly diversified.